 Want to buy the best laptop?
 DO NOT BUY FROM HP.

-You can find my post here: one of my HP sucks posts.
 In the months to come, I intend to post it everywhere, again and again and again.
 Call it a new hobby.
 (Feel free to post it yourself if you like, and link to this page using the instructions at the bottom of this page.
 The people united will never be defeated!)

 As you can tell, I'm angry.
 I'm not irrationally angry.
 Anybody who hears my story agrees that HP mistreated me and that mine was a case study in poor customer service.
 The reality is that my HP laptop was a lemon and I not only had to pay for a lemon, I paid a lot of extra fees to fix the lemon, and what I got back from HP was, you guessed it, still a lemon.
 At a certain point, you just give up and say "I will never do business with HP again" and you move on to Dell and others that are better.
 I've only done that once before - with Citibank.
 I was screwed by Citibank, swore I'd never do business with them, and I never have.
 It's been twenty years now.